 - Identification of time-phased materiel requirements, facilities, and other resources necessary to support the current operation. - Determination of logistics planning factors to be used for this operation and development of logistics requirements.
-Additionally, the method to determine sources for all classes of supply must be defined. - Identification of support methods and procedures required to meet the air, land, and sea lines of communication. - Provisions for coordinating and controlling movements in the HA area of operations to adjust the material flow commensurate with the throughput capability. - A description of the interrelationship between theater and strategic LOCs, to include the need for airfields capable of supporting strategic and theater airlift aircraft. - Development of a country or theater concept of support. - Development of a plan to provide food, equipment, and medical supplies to relieve the suffering in the absence of NGOs, PVOs, and IOs.
+Additionally, the method to determine sources for all classes of supply must be defined.

+- Identification of support methods and procedures required to meet the air, land, and sea lines of communication. - Provisions for coordinating and controlling movements in the HA area of operations to adjust the materiel flow commensurate with the throughput capability. - A description of the interrelationship between theater and strategic LOCs, to include the need for airfields capable of supporting strategic and theater airlift aircraft. - Development of a country or theater concept of support. - Development of a plan to provide food, equipment, and medical supplies to relieve the suffering in the absence of NGOs, PVOs, and IOs.

-The J4 should consider contracting for support capabilities to augment critical supplies, services, real estate concerns. and Contracting support can come from within the host nation or from outside the country.
+The J4 should consider contracting for support capabilities to augment critical supplies, services, and real estate concerns.
+Contracting support can come from within the host nation or from outside the country.
 If support is contracted from inside the country, the country logistical resources should be able to support the country first and then the military requirements.
-Contracted supplies, transportation, labor, and services can aid the host nation's economy and facilitate the transfer of responsibilities back to the nation or NGOs and PVOs.
-Contracting customs vary by country or region, and contracted services and goods from one country may not be acceptable in the host country for a variety of legitimate reasons.
+Contracted supplies, transportation, labor, and services can aid the